oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/4stack-discovery/stack-discovery.md

 4. Select PSFT Application from the resource type and provide the required information for discovery of the PeopleSoft application.

-   The management agent information, will be fetched automatically from the list.
+   We need to select the management agent from the dropdown list.
 Discover Process Monitor and select Yes as part of the discovery

    ![Fill the PSFT Application information](./images/app-discovery.png " ")